saankhya-codes/saankhya-codes/README.md

 <br />
 <br />

-A **DATA SCIENCE** ***Enthusiast*** 🚀.
+A **MACHINE LEARNING and DATA SCIENCE** ***Enthusiast*** 🚀.

 **About Me!**

 - 👨🏽‍💻 I'm currently an M.Tech in Artificial Intelligence student at IISc, Bangalore.
 - 🌱 My area of interest is in Machine Learning.
 I often code in Python, C/C++, MATLAB, and R.
 - 🤔 I've done various projects based on AI/ML.
 One of my works has been published in IEEE Xplore digital library.
-I aspire to be a quality data scientist.
 - 💬 Here, you can find various projects and codes based on machine learning, deep learning, data science, and DSA.
 - 📫 You can contact me here - [My Page](https://sm823zw.github.io/), [Email](mailto:saankhyas@iisc.ac.in), [LinkedIn](https://www.linkedin.com/in/sm823zw/)